-None of the comments formulated by the experts were sent to EFSA.
+Comments sent to EFSA are indicated in grey.
 It should be noted that all the comments received from the experts are considered in the evaluation of this dossier and in formulating the final advice of the Biosafety Advisory Council.

 List of comments/questions received from the experts